OliPelz/GenomeRNAiSubmission/README.md

 Folder | Description
 ------------ | -------------
-client | a web client which reads our REST sources and displays results in webbrowser server | grails REST web application test   | some test scripts etc.
+client | a web client which reads our REST sources and displays results in webbrowser (based on bootstrap and angularjs) server | grails REST web application test   | some test scripts etc.